How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Experiments

 \begin{enumerate} \item \textbf{Did GitHub developers reuse all, most, or some of the answer code?} Given an answer, if a Java file has counterparts (i.e., similar or identical statements) for all statements in the answer code, we use ``all'' to describe the reuse level.
-Alternatively, if a Java file has counterparts for more than 50\% of the statements in answer code, we use ``most''; otherwise, we use ``some''. \item \textbf{Did GitHub developers modify the content of any statement in the answer code?} If developers updated any statement in the answer code before reusing it, and if the updated statement is similar to the original one, we use ``yes'' to mark the statement-level update.
-Otherwise, we use ``no''. \item \textbf{Did GitHub developers modify the program structure of answer code?} If developers added, deleted, reordered, or combined statements in the answer code before reusing it, we use ``yes'' to mark the structure changes.
-Otherwise, we use ``no''. \end{enumerate}
+Alternatively, if a Java file has counterparts for more than 50\% of the statements in answer code, we use ``most''; otherwise, we use ``some''. \item \textbf{Did GitHub developers modify the content of any statement in the answer code?} If developers updated any statement in the answer code before reusing it, and if the updated code is similar to the original one, we use ``yes'' to mark the update.
+Otherwise, we use ``no''. \item \textbf{Did GitHub developers modify the program structure of answer code?} If developers added, deleted, reordered, or combined statements in the answer code, we use ``yes'' to mark the structure changes.
+Otherwise, we use ``no''.
+Structure change is orthogonal to statement update, because statement updates do not involve adding, deleting, reordering, or combining statements; instead, they are purely about minor changes in individual statements. \end{enumerate}

 As shown in Table~\ref{tab:reuse-types}, C3.3, C3.7, and C3.11 are the three most popular ones among the 11 subcategories.
 Cases in these subcategories applied both statement-level updates and structure changes to the reused code.
 There are six subcategories involving structure changes: C3.2, C3.3, C3.6, C3.7, C3.10, and C3.11; they account for 48\% in total.
 Meanwhile, there are six subcategories involving statement-level updates: C3.1, C3.3, C3.5, C3.7, C3.9, C3.11; they account for 53\% in total.
 Our observations imply that when developers applied non-cosmetic changes to copied code, they were more likely to apply statement-level updates than structure changes.